alc00/projects/Retirement Calculator/ReadMe.txt

 Message:
-This was created as part of the requirements of the Data Science Specialization: Developing Data Products by Johns Hopkins University hosted by Coursera.
+This was initially created as part of the requirements of the Data Science Specialization: Developing Data Products by Johns Hopkins University hosted by Coursera.